farTooOld/Woof/README.md

 ### Use the Official Java8 (1.8) from Oracle

-#### Place the .jar file in a Folder/Directory and Simply double-click the file to run it
+#### Place the Woof.jar file in a Folder/Directory and Simply double-click the file to run it

 ## The GUI (Graphic User Interface):
 • Optional ’Skins and Reticle’ [Right-Click Skin button]